- Differentiate between downward, upward, horizontal, diagonal, and external communication flows

 Little Joe’s Auto: Upward Communication

-One afternoon, Frances knocks at Little Joe’s office door, which is always open.
-Frances wants Little Joe to know that he has a couple interested in one of the new cars on the hot sheet, a 2015 Sonata, but the car is out of their price range by just a hair.
-Frances knows the couple from his church and really wants to help them get reliable transportation, but he also knows he needs to get the deal past the finance manager.
-Frances wants to know if it’s possible for him to cut the price to his customers and give up his $500 bonus for selling the car.
-Little Joe agrees, since it really makes no difference who gets the $500—Frances or the customer.
+One afternoon, Francis knocks at Little Joe’s office door, which is always open.
+Francis wants Little Joe to know that he has a couple interested in one of the new cars on the hot sheet, a 2015 Sonata, but the car is out of their price range by just a hair.
+Francis knows the couple from his church and really wants to help them get reliable transportation, but he also knows he needs to get the deal past the finance manager.
+Francis wants to know if it’s possible for him to cut the price to his customers and give up his $500 bonus for selling the car.
+Little Joe agrees, since it really makes no difference who gets the $500—Francis or the customer.

 Horizontal communication, also called lateral communication, involves the flow of messages between individuals and groups on the same level of an organization, as opposed to up or down.
 Sharing information, solving problems, and collaborating horizontally is often more timely, direct, and efficient than up or down communication, since it occurs directly between people working in the same environment.
 Communication within a team is an example of horizontal communication; members coordinate tasks, work together, and resolve conflicts.
 Horizontal communication occurs formally in meetings, presentations, and formal electronic communication, and informally in other, more casual exchanges within the office.